LMMilliken/cs454-resilience/README.md

 ## THE MODEL
+- For now, the openai GPT3.5/4 models are our only two models, due to them being immediately ready to use through the openai api.
 - The CodeBert model which the experient uses in their examples is actually just an encoder model, there is a training script that they run to create a generation model out of it.
-- So I guess a high priority is to run this script and get us a working CodeBert generation model
+- A high priority for the final report is to run this script and get us a working CodeBert generation model

-## PRIORITIES (deadline, end of tuesday?)
-- GET US A TRAINED MODEL (perhaps a big task)
-- WRITE THE SKELETON OF GA (done? needs testing once everything else is added)
-- PREPARE A THE DATASET (shouldnt be that big a task)
-- GET US SOME MUTATION OPERATORS
-- GET US A FITNESS FUNCTION